kjx63/mern-contact-keeper-v2/README.md

     - bcryptjs [Docs](https://www.npmjs.com/package/bcryptjs)

 - When a user is registered, respond with a special token [Doc](https://jwt.io/)
-- Login rightaway when we register in React(front-end)

   - we need to get the token sent to the front-end to access to the protected routes
+- Login User and respond with jsonwebtoken returned